3 Prescriptions For Self Care When Stress Takes Its Toll

 When my well of motivation for self-care is dry, relying on a teacher to guide and inspire can “fill my love tank,” as my five-year-old likes to say.
 The Headspace app is one my favorite mindfulness tools — the free version is great, and you can do it from the privacy of your smartphone (insert headphones and be transported to the present).
 Here is a 1-minute guided meditation to get started.

 Finding your way to the present moment, one breath at a time, is one powerful way to cope with an extra heavy burden of tension.
 Whether it’s meditation or exercise or taking a walk, find the things that work for you to unload stress.
 You are worth what it takes to care for your mental health.

 What are ways that you take care of yourself?
-Post a picture below or tweet us at @P4SM.
+DM us at @strong365community.

-Chantel Garrett is the founder of Partners for StrongMinds (P4SM).
-In addition to her passion for prevention of brain-based disorders, Chantel is a marketing consultant, certified yoga teacher and mother to two young girls, seven chickens and one comical cat.
+Chantel Garrett is the founder of Strong365 Community.
+In addition to her passion for youth mental health, Chantel is a certified yoga teacher and a mom of two.

 Feature image: Moyan_Brenn via Foter.com / CC BY